 The application process is similar to the process that you underwent during residency applications.
 Make sure to apply on time and contact program directors early to determine whether or not you are eligible for their program.
 Do not forget about the programs that do not participate in the match; they typically require a separate application.

-Typically, applications are accepted from December 1st through varying dates in the spring (usually between March – May) with Interviews beginning as early as February.
+Typically, applications are accepted from Dec.
+1 through varying dates in the spring (usually between March and May) with interviews beginning as early as February.
 Deadlines vary from program to program.

 Tips for writing your personal statement